seedstack/website/content/posts/18-7-release-notes.md

   - Posts
 ---

-We are happy to announce the release of SeedStack 18.7 «Petunia».
+We are happy to announce the release of SeedStack 18.7 «Petunia».<!--more-->

 ## New features